MattBixley/eri-support-docs/docs/Getting_Started/Next_Steps/Submitting_your_first_job.md

 ## Slurm

-Jobs on Mahuika and Māui are submitted in the form of a *batch script* containing the code you want to run and a header of information needed by our job scheduler *Slurm*.
+Jobs on eRI are submitted in the form of a *batch script* containing the code you want to run and a header of information needed by our job scheduler *Slurm*.

 ## Creating a batch script